danielbodnar/awesome-stars/README.md

 - [trimstray/test-your-sysadmin-skills](https://github.com/trimstray/test-your-sysadmin-skills) - A collection of Linux Sysadmin Test Questions and Answers.
 Test your knowledge and skills in different fields with these Q/A.
 - [donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.
 - [trekhleb/javascript-algorithms](https://github.com/trekhleb/javascript-algorithms) - 📝 Algorithms and data structures implemented in JavaScript with explanations and links to further readings

+## interview-preparation

+- [Surajv311/one4All](https://github.com/Surajv311/one4All) - This repository consists of tech resources and opportunities which could be useful for students interested in computer science.
+It also hosts non-tech sources which could be useful for anyone.🔥💻👨‍🎓
+- [karanpratapsingh/system-design](https://github.com/karanpratapsingh/system-design) - Learn how to design systems at scale and prepare for system design interviews
+- [trekhleb/javascript-algorithms](https://github.com/trekhleb/javascript-algorithms) - 📝 Algorithms and data structures implemented in JavaScript with explanations and links to further readings
+- [yangshun/tech-interview-handbook](https://github.com/yangshun/tech-interview-handbook) - 💯 Curated coding interview preparation materials for busy software engineers

 ## interview-questions